ivantcholakov/starter-public-edition-4/README.md

 Parser class for this purpose.

 * KCAPTCHA Version 2.0 - A Port for CodeIgniter, https://github.com/ivantcholakov/codeigniter-kcaptcha
 * Parser class: Driver support has been implemented.
-A Mustache driver has been added.

 Instead of: